qqwang-berkeley/JUM/README.md

 A description of the JUM method is deposited to bioRxiv here (manuscript has been updated in May): https://www.biorxiv.org/content/early/2018/05/09/116863

-Please contact me for any questions and comments.
+Feel free to post any questions or comments on the Google group for JUM users: https://groups.google.com/forum/#!forum/jum-users